kojsku/HAN_FlexibleFuelCellStack/README.md

 To log the data follow these steps:
     1. Make sure the arduino IDE is closed, Two programs cannot access the same Serial port.
     2. Open the terminal and start the pyhton script with: python3 FFCS_read.py
     3. The program will run and print out the values received from the Nano in the terminal window.
 To stop logging data write exit() or quit().
-After the programm is stoped, in the same directory as FFCS_read.py, there will now be a file ‘FFCS_log.csv’.
+After the programm is stoped, in the same directory as FFCS_read.py, there will now be a file ‘FFCS_log.csv’.`t